Polyadenylation: Function

 In nuclear polyadenylation, a poly(A) tail is added to an RNA at the end of transcription.
-On mRNAs, the poly(A) tail protects the mRNA molecule from enzymatic degradation in the cytoplasm and aids in transcription termination, export of the mRNA from the nucleus, and translation.
+On mRNAs, the poly(A) tail aids in transcription termination, export of the mRNA from the nucleus and translation by acting as a binding site of PABPC1.
 Almost all eukaryotic mRNAs are polyadenylated, with the exception of animal replication-dependent histone mRNAs.
 These are the only mRNAs in eukaryotes that lack a poly(A) tail, ending instead in a stem-loop structure followed by a purine-rich sequence, termed histone downstream element, that directs where the RNA is cut so that the 3′ end of the histone mRNA is formed.

 Many eukaryotic non-coding RNAs are always polyadenylated at the end of transcription.
 There are small RNAs where the poly(A) tail is seen only in intermediary forms and not in the mature RNA as the ends are removed during processing, the notable ones being microRNAs.
 But, for many long noncoding RNAs – a seemingly large group of regulatory RNAs that, for example, includes the RNA Xist, which mediates X chromosome inactivation – a poly(A) tail is part of the mature RNA.